Claudia Wells

-Claudia Grace Wells (born July 5, 1966) is an American actress, best known for playing Jennifer Parker in the 1985 film Back to the Future.
+Claudia Wells (born July 5, 1966) is an American actress, best known for playing Jennifer Parker in the 1985 film Back to the Future.

 Early life

 Wells was born on July 5, 1966 in Kuala Lumpur, Malaysia.
 Her family moved to the San Francisco Bay area when she was seven weeks old.
 She went to Marin Country Day School and French-American Bilingual School.
 As of 2014, some of her family still lived in that area.
 Wells moved to Los Angeles at the age of 14, later graduating from Beverly Hills High School.
-She has a brother.
+She has one brother and a sister named Jennifer.

 Career

 Wells appeared in ten operas between ages eight and twelve.
 She began acting in TV shows in the late 1970s.

 Wells played Jennifer Parker, Marty McFly's girlfriend, in the 1985 film Back to the Future.
 She almost did not end up in the first film of the successful franchise.
 According to Wells, she had been cast, but a pilot she had done for ABC had been picked up, and she was contractually forced to drop out of Back to the Future.
 During that time, Eric Stoltz had been shooting for five weeks in the role of Marty McFly.
 The producers halted filming and replaced Stoltz with Michael J. Fox.
 By then, Wells's pilot had been finished and she was recast as Jennifer, now shooting alongside Fox, having never filmed a frame with Stoltz.

 Also in 1985, Wells co-starred in "Stop the Madness", an anti-drug music video sponsored by the Reagan administration, featuring several famous musicians, actors and athletes.
 In 1986, she appeared in the TV movie Babies Having Babies, and the short-lived series Fast Times, a TV adaptation of the 1982 film Fast Times at Ridgemont High (Wells played Linda Barrett, portrayed by Phoebe Cates in the film).
-Following Fast Times, she did not appear again on-screen until the 1996 independent film, Still Waters Burn (released on DVD February 12, 2008).

-Leaving acting
+On December 19, 1991, Wells founded a Studio City, Los Angeles-based clothing store, Armani Wells, which she still owns and manages as of 2024.

 After her mother was diagnosed with breast cancer, Wells put her career on hold for family reasons, and told the studio she would not be available to reprise her Back to the Future role for the two sequels.
 Actress Elisabeth Shue replaced her.
 Her mother subsequently died in October 1994.

-On December 19, 1991, Wells founded a Studio City, Los Angeles-based clothing store, Armani Wells, which she still owns and manages as of 2024.
+She did not appear again on-screen until the 1996 independent film, Still Waters Burn (released on DVD February 12, 2008).